 7. Utilizing Find & Select Feature

-This feature in excel is very useful to search for cells with certain criteria and also replace their content.
+This feature in Excel is very useful for searching for cells with certain criteria and also for replacing their content.
 So it can also count cells that are not blank using proper criteria.
 Follow the steps below to apply this feature.

 - For this method, select all the cells from B4 to D9.

 - Next, go to the Home tab and click on Find & Select under Editing.